I have been working with the Knight Lab since February 2015. In my free time, I enjoy traveling, yoga and walking on the beach.

-Katie Messing is a UCSD graduate and joined Knight Lab in October 2016.
-Katie works closely with the American Gut Project.
+Sarah is a UCSD graduate and joined the Knight Lab in September 2017.

 I joined the Knight Lab in February 2017 as the Fund Manager for Dr. Knight.
 I manage the funding of Dr. Knight’s contracts and grants and hope to aid in the process of getting more research projects funded.

 Much of my research interests are centered around understanding the factors that influence the evolution of host-microbe interactions and determine the composition of microbial communities associated with vertebrate hosts (including humans).
 My main focus is on investigating the potential role of the microbiome in the convergent evolution of phenotypic traits in animals.
 However, I am currently involved in a variety of projects ranging from understanding the shifts in human-to-home microbial relationships with Westernization to characterizing the composition and function of the microbes found in the myriad ecosystems around the world (i.e. Earth Microbiome Project).